 Each side has a button that flips the deck out of the way, replacing it with one of three easily-selectable windows of controls, which are for BPM, EQ and looping.
 You can manually adjust the BPM (there’s a big Technics-style pitch fader, naturally) or just hit the ubiquitous sync button.
 There are nudges too for getting things in phase.
 If the device is horizontal, these controls take the place of the deck that isn’t active.

-The EQ screen gives you faders for lo, mid and hi plus a gain for each side, and the looping section has a block of buttons for looping lengths from 1/32nd of a beat to multiple bars, which are already beatmatched for you.
+The EQ screen gives you faders for lo, mid and hi plus gain for each side, and the looping section has a block of buttons for looping lengths from 1/32nd of a beat to multiple bars, which are already beatmatched for you.

-What’s more, you can slide your finger around the grid, so for instance you could start a one-beat loop then slide to two beats, down to the fraction loops, to give a pretty unique-to-touchscreen effect.
+What’s more, you can slide your finger around the grid, so for instance, you could start a one-beat loop then slide to two beats, down to the fraction loops, to give a pretty unique-to-touchscreen effect.
 There is also a separate loop screen that lets you halve or double the current loop length.
-A loops shows as a translucent block on the track’s waveform.
+A loop shows as a translucent block on the track’s waveform.
 “Bounce loop” is like a beat masher – a nice touch.

 Mixing and monitoring